Declutter that Closet!

 - “Does it bring me joy?”

 If you can’t imagine wearing something again, or if it’s just taking up space, get rid of it.
 If your items are still in good shape, you can donate them to a good cause in your area.
 Women’s centers and homeless shelters are just a few of the options that could use your unwanted clothing.
 But if you have clothing that just needs to go, resist the urge to just throw it away.
 Recycling centers like Duke’s Junk Recycling will recycle the material and keep it out of the landfill.
-If you’re in the Austin area, just give us a call at (512) 520-7495 or just bring your stuff by our drop-off center.
+If you’re in the Austin area, just give us a call at (512) 520-7495 to arrange a junk pick up service.

 6. Install new organizing solutions.